-The NPFMC and the IPHC recommended continuing the day-ofweek closure on Wednesdays for Area 3A in 2020.
-No retention of halibut by charter vessel anglers will be allowed in Area 3A on Wednesdays.
-To further reduce harvest, retention of halibut is also prohibited on all Tuesdays in 2020.
-Retention of only GAF halibut will be allowed on charter vessels on Tuesdays and Wednesdays; all other halibut that are caught while fishing on a charter vessel must be released.
-The Tuesday and Wednesday closures are expected to effectively decrease the charter halibut harvest, relative to previous years.
+The NPFMC and the IPHC recommended a closure on retaining halibut by charter vessel anglers on all Wednesdays and on two Tuesdays - July 26 and August 2 - for Area 3A in 2022.
+Retention of GAF halibut is allowed on charter vessels on closed days, but all other halibut that are caught while fishing on a charter vessel must be released.
+The day of week closures effectively decrease the charter halibut harvest to help stay within the allocation.